seohyun-hwang/onlineEncryptionHub/README.md

    1. Solution: implemented a class `java/com.example.encryptMsg/config/CharArrDeserialization.java` which overrides Jackson's deserialization process to parse texts as char-arrays

 Strategy patterns (loosely-coupled):
 1. There is a frontend button-row in account-creation with which the user decides whether to use AES-GCM or AES-CBC as the message cipher mode.
-The choice of cipher-mode is then transmitted to the backend to switch between `AES256GCM.java` and `AES256CBC.java`, respectively.
+The choice of cipher-mode is then transmitted to the backend to switch between `AES256GCM` and `AES256CBC` classes, respectively.
 2. The editor decides whether the custom-rolled cryptography or the fully library-based cryptography is used by toggling the @Qualifier annotation argument between "custom" and "compliant".
-The argument determines which of the two `CryptographyToggle` interface implementations `EncryptionCustom.java` and `EncryptionCompliant.java` should be used in `UserService.java`.
+The argument determines which of the two `CryptographyToggle` interface implementations `EncryptionCustom` and `EncryptionCompliant` should be used in `UserService`.

 All Rest API communication to the frontend is found in `src/main/java/controller/UserController.java`.